 Outside of the Southern United States, most folks refer to Southerners’ congealed salad as gelatin salad or jello salad.
 Yep, we just like to be different.
 But this Southern classic is like an upgraded and it’s a must at any spring/summer gathering.
 The possibilities of a congealed salad are endless, much to the delight of its devotees.

-My great-grandmother, who lived the majority of her life as a sharecropper, considered congealed salads to be the ultimate treat.
-Back in her day, though, it was a treat which could only be enjoyed in the winter due to them not having a refrigerator.
+My great-grandmother, who lived the majority of her life as a sharecropper, considered congealed salad to be the ultimate treat.
+Back in her day, though, it was a treat that could only be enjoyed in the winter due to them not having a refrigerator.
 Alabama summers would never allow the gelatin to set up in this heat!

 Drain your pineapple, reserving the juice.

-Stir in Diet Dr Pepper (or coke of choice).
+Stir in Diet Dr. Pepper (or coke of choice).

 Now the great thing about this recipe is that you aren’t quite gonna use that whole can.
 There is a nice little swig left for ya in there!

 Add in pie filling and stir that up.